 NOTE: If any of the components listed above are not belt driven, you must:

-- Tell the examiner which component(s) are not belt driven. - Make sure component(s) are operating properly, are not damaged or leaking, and are mounted securely.
+- · Must state that they are gear driven. - Tell the examiner which component(s) are not belt driven. - Make sure component(s) are operating properly, are not damaged or leaking, and are mounted securely.